lf-edge/ekuiper/docs/en_US/sqls/json_expr.md

 ## Json Path functions

-Kuiper provides a list of functions to allow to execute json path over struct or array columns or values.
+eKuiper provides a list of functions to allow to execute json path over struct or array columns or values.
 The functions are:

 ```sql
 json_path_exists(col, jsonpath)